-“Thank you so very much for your help, time and patience”
+“Thank you so much for your great advice, guidance, and support.
+I really appreciate it.”

 Biography